AlexxIT/go2rtc/README.md

 - Support **RTSP and RTSPS** links with multiple video and audio tracks
 - Support **2-way audio** ONLY for [ONVIF Profile T](https://www.onvif.org/specs/stream/ONVIF-Streaming-Spec.pdf) cameras (back channel connection)

-**Attention:** proprietary 2-way audio standards are not supported!
+**Attention:** other 2-way audio standards are not supported!
+ONVIF without Profile T is not supported!

 ```yaml
 streams: